NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 The Roman mammisi is a subsidiary building dating to the reigns of Trajan and Marcus Aurelius.
 Numerous reliefs of Trajan making offerings to Egyptian deities can be seen.

-Abydos, city of pilgrimage of the Pharaohs.
+Abydos, the city of pilgrimage of the Pharaohs.
 Tentative WHS (28/07/2003).
 One of the oldest cities of ancient Egypt, it is 11 kilometres west of the Nile.
 It was a sacred city and the site of many ancient temples, including Umm el-Qa’ab, a royal necropolis where early pharaohs were entombed.
 These tombs began to be seen as extremely significant burials and in later times it became desirable to be buried in the area, leading to the growth of the town’s importance as a cult site.

 Today, Abydos is notable for the memorial temple of Seti I, which contains an inscription from the Nineteenth Dynasty known to the modern world as the Abydos King List.
 It is a chronological list showing cartouches of most dynastic pharaohs of Egypt from Menes until Seti I’s father, Ramesses I. It is also notable for the Abydos graffiti, ancient Phoenician and Aramaic graffiti found on the walls of the Temple of Seti I.